xertSuns1/braiins/open/bosminer/README.md

 Below is a list of use cases that we plan on implementing in the Beta MVP phase of the project:

-- fail-over between pools and upstream connection handling the bOSminer currently doesn't handle any upstream connectivity issues.
-If the upstream fails, the software wouldn't try to reconnect.
+- fail-over between pools and upstream connection handling.
+The bOSminer Alpha doesn't handle any upstream connectivity issues (i.e. if the upstream fails, the software wouldn't try to reconnect).
-- currently the API implements the read-only subset, writable part of cgminer compatible API is to be implemented
+- currently the API implements the read-only subset, while the writable part of cgminer compatible API is still to be implemented.
-- stratum V1 support - legacy mining protocol support is necessary for production environments
+- stratum V1 support - legacy mining protocol support is necessary for production environments.
-- linear frequency scaling of factory calibration frequencies
+- linear frequency scaling of factory calibration frequencies.

 # Configuration and Command Line Options

-Currently the software can be configured in 2 ways - sorted by priority:
+The software can be configured in 2 ways - sorted by priority:

 - command line options
 - configuration file